LeahBriscoe/ImplementationStudyGrossmann2016/README.md

 ## ExampleModuleTxtFiles
 Example of what is output by ReplicatingPaperSteps>Hoffman_GrossmannLB_PipelineD.R.
 The txt files contain lists of imaging features and pathways in one module.

+## Unofficial Data
+The xlsx files contain the Imaging, Expression and Clinical data provided by the publication.
+I have created my own csv files for each of the Imaging, Expression and Clinical data.
+Other files are my own Normalized Enrichment Score (NES) matrices.
+Some files were too large to upload to GitHub.
+Please check https://drive.google.com/open?id=1RS-jIIub4yjYYWgJ4J9AGU5jouRyps7Y for the full set.

 # Description of Miscellaneous Files
 ## GrossmannsModules.csv